saravmani/mycloud/Rem/Self/MongoDB/AspNet-Core-Mongo-DB.md

 {
   [BsonId]
   [BsonRepresentation(BsonType.ObjectId)] // Says this is identity column.
-And this value automatically assigned public string Id{get;set;}
+And this value automatically assigned
-  // NOTE - we are using STRING as type.
+  //This will have 24 Characters public string Id{get;set;} // NOTE - we are using STRING as type.
 Because MongoDB will generate BSON Id as string [BsonElement("SomeOtherNameInMongo")] public string StudentName{get;set;}
   public string ClassSection{get;set;}
   // As this is NoSQL DB this property will be JSON data public int Rank {get;set;}
-  // NOTE - this is integer
+  // NOTE - this is an integer
   //..
 More properties
 }
 ```